pguso/js-plugin-circliful/README.md

 # js-plugin-circliful #

-New implementation of circliful, without any dependencies - dependencies are only used for development.
+New implementation of circliful, without any dependencies - dependencies are only used for development like webpack, jest, typescript, tslint and babel.

 * show Infos as Circle Statistics, no images used
 * based on SVG